WebauthnWorks/CTAP2.1-Migration-Guide/Extensions/CredBlob.md

 # CredBlob Extension

-This extension enables RPs to provide a small amount of extra credential configuration information to the authenticator when a credential is made.
+This extension enables RPs to provide a small amount of extra credential configuration information (credBlob value) to the authenticator when a credential is made.

 This extension is only applicable with `authenticatorMakeCredential` or `authenticatorGetAssertion`